You’ve probably heard a few tips when it comes to teaching English in China.

 7. You also need a TEFL certificate

-Unless you hold a bachelor’s degree (or higher) in education, TEFL or TESOL then you must complete a TEFL course for China.
+Unless you hold a bachelor’s degree (or higher) in education or teaching, then you must complete a TEFL course for China.
 You can compare top TEFL courses here or check out my review of some of the best online TEFL courses here.

 Unless you're qualified to teach, you need a TEFL certificate for China.